seanpategan/TruthAI/README.md

 python app.py
 ```

-Open **http://localhost:5000** — enter a URL or paste article text to analyze.
+Open **http://localhost:5000** enter a URL and/or paste article text to analyze.
+(More reliable looking at a whole article)

 ### JSON API